Neural Networks for 3D Characterisation of AGATA Crystals: Methodology

 A key question is whether the model, trained with only 2 known coordinates per trace, can accurately predict the third, unknown coordinate.
 Since direct validation of the third coordinate is impossible with the 2D scanning data, a test was performed using simulated 1D scans derived from the existing 2D data.
 The methodology was as follows: \begin{enumerate} \item Create a 1D dataset: \begin{itemize} \item Take the vertical scan data (X, and Y known) and create two subsets: one retaining only the X label, the other retaining only the Y label. \item Take the horizontal scan data (X, and Z known) and create two subsets: one retaining only the X label, the other retaining only the Z label. \item Combine these four subsets into a single training dataset where each super-trace has only one known coordinate associated with it. \end{itemize} \item Train a NN model (using the same architecture and per-segment strategy as described in section~\ref{sec:methodo_architecture}) on this 1D dataset, using a mask that allows loss calculation only on the single known axis, Ex: ($M_x=1, M_y=0, M_z=0$ if X is known). \item Evaluate this 1D-trained model on the validation set: calculate the prediction error for the axes that were unknown during its training (for a trace originally from the vertical scan where only X was known during 1D training, evaluate the error on the predicted Y coordinate using the true Y value from the original 2D data). \item Compare this error on the unknown axes from the 1D training with the error on the same axes obtained from the standard model trained on the 2D dataset. \end{enumerate}

-Figure~\ref{fig:1D_error_methodo} compares the results of the two methods (the error in this case is the mean absolute error).
-The error on the previously unknown axis for the 1D-trained model is only marginally higher than the error for the 2D-trained model.
-This suggests that the model learns the underlying relationship between pulse shape and 3D position effectively, and is capable of generalizing to predict the unknown coordinate(s) with reasonable accuracy, validating the approach of training with partial ground truth for 3D position prediction.
+Figure~\ref{fig:1D_error_methodo} compares the results of the two methods, presenting the mean absolute error on the previously unknown axis for the 1D-trained model, the same error patterns are observed as in Fig.~\ref{fig:Training_process_error_methodo}.
+The error for the 1D-trained model is only marginally higher than the error for the 2D-trained model.
+This suggests that the model learns the underlying relationship between pulse shape and 3D position effectively, and is capable of generalising to predict the unknown coordinate(s) with reasonable accuracy, validating the approach of training with partial ground truth for 3D position prediction.
 This test provides confidence that training on two 2D scans can yield a model capable of full 3D prediction, potentially enabling future, faster 1D scanning campaigns.